 - Black Cherry

 They are all very dependable.
-These tall varieties are also called “indeterminate” or “Cordon”.
+Tall varieties are also called “indeterminate” or “Cordon”.

-Leaving a side shoot to grow on a tall variety will produce an extra stem, more trusses and potentially more tomatoes, but if you live in a short season area such as the UK, the first tomatoes will mature late in the season and you’ll end up making green chutney!
+Leaving a side shoot to grow on a tall variety will produce an extra stem, more trusses and potentially more tomatoes, but if you live in a short season area such as the UK, the first tomatoes may mature later in the season and you’ll end up making green chutney!
 Removing side shoots is standard practice on tall varieties.

-Tall varieties are best grown in pots at least 9 inches in diameter or grow bags.
+Tall, indeterminate varieties are best grown in pots at least 9 inches in diameter or grow bags.
 Using grow bag pots, also known as ring culture, is a very good way to grow tall varieties as they can be fed and watered through the different rings.
 Inner ring for feed, outer for water.